The Oakdale Trust

 Key Takeaways for Grant Writers

-• Focus areas include social/community projects, penal reform, and medical support
+• Focus areas include social/community projects, penal reform, medical support/research, environmental conservation, arts with Welsh connections, and international development

 • The Trust is family-governed by members of the Cadbury family, suggesting potential alignment with Quaker values and social justice priorities